gcarbo01/process-diagram/README.md

 ## Activity
-All Activities should be named with the name of the operation performed (a verb) performed, and the entity (noun). <br>
+All Activities should be named for the operation performed (a verb) and the entity (noun). <br>
-The operation is a verb that in most cases can be one of the CRUD operations.
+The operation is a verb that, in most cases, can be one of the CRUD operations.
 For example: <br>

 * "Create Invoice"
 * "Read Invoice" (Search and Retrieve)